russellballestrini/flask-socketio-llm-completions/README.rst

 - For GPT-4, send a message with ``gpt-4`` and include your prompt.
 - For Claude-v1, send a message with ``claude-v1`` and include your prompt.
 - For Claude-v2, send a message with ``claude-v2`` and include your prompt.
-- For Mistral-tiny, send a message with ``mistral`` and include your prompt.
+- For Mistral-tiny, send a message with ``mistral-tiny`` and include your prompt.
+- For Together OpenChat, send a message with ``together/openchat`` and include your prompt.
+- For Together Mistral, send a message with ``together/mistral`` and include your prompt.
+- For Together Mixtral, send a message with ``together/mixtral`` and include your prompt.
 - For Dall-e-3, send a message with ``dall-e-3`` and include your prompt.

 The system will process your message and provide a response from the selected language model.